-In addition to emergency medicine, Dr. Townes has expertise in complex humanitarian emergencies, international emergency and disaster response, refugee health, malaria and disease surveillance.
-He earned his medical degree from the University of Massachusetts and completed his internship, residency and chief residency in emergency medicine at the University of Illinois at Chicago, where he also completed a fellowship in International Emergency Medicine earning an MPH. with a concentration in health policy and administration.
-He also holds a Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine.
+Dr. Townes received his medical degree from the University of Massachusetts and completed his internship and residency in emergency medicine at the University of Illinois at Chicago where he also completed a fellowship in International Emergency Medicine earning a Master's Degree in Public Health (MPH) with a concentration in Health Policy and Administration.
+He holds a Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine.

-Previously, Dr. Townes was appointed as an epidemic intelligence service (EIS) officer and medical epidemiologist in the Malaria Branch at the CDC and served as a lieutenant commander in the United States Public Health Service.
-In addition to his global health experience, Dr. Townes has worked extensively in the areas of wilderness and expedition medicine, serving as an expedition physician in Antarctica, Costa Rica and on Mt.
-Kilimanjaro.
-He has been a physician member of the National Ski Patrol and the Yosemite National Park Search and Rescue Team.
-He is an editor of Expedition and Wilderness Medicine published by Cambridge University Press in 2009.
-Dr. Townes has worked all over the world from Antarctica to Zambia.
+In addition to his global health experience, he has worked extensively in the areas of wilderness and expedition medicine, including serving as an expedition physician in Antarctica, Costa Rica, and Mt.
+Kilimanjaro as well as a physician member of the National Ski Patrol and the Yosemite National Park Search and Rescue Team.
+He has worked in Antarctica, Costa Rica, Ethiopia, Ghana, Guatemala, Haiti, Indonesia, Jordan, Kenya, Malawi, Mozambique, Russia, Senegal, Tanzania, Turkey, the West Indies, and Zambia.